kkmhogen/KBeaconProDemo_Ios/README.md

 ```

 #### 4.3.5.2 Config temperature and humidity measure parameters and log parameters
 For temperature and humidity sensors, we can set the measurement interval.
-In addition, we can use the device as a Logger, and we can set the log conditions.
+In addition, we can use the device as a temperature and humidity Logger, and we can set the log conditions.
 ```swift
 func setTHSensorMeasureParameters()
 {